Cross-Site Request Forgery (CSRF)

 POST

-Are there two token: one in a cookie and one in hidden input? (this can also have the same value)
+There are two token: one in a cookie and one in hidden input (this can also have the same value)

 - Some apps do tie the CSRF token to a cookie, but not to the session cookie.